Downrigger Trolling for Salmon

 spoon, try to use a size and color of the baitfish in the area on that particular

 day.
 As soon as you catch a fish, cut it open to examine the stomach

 contents.
 This will give you a clue as to what bait is in the area.

-Good Scent ; Use scent on all artificial baits, herring. anchovy, scrimp, seem to be the best.
+Good Scent ; Use scent on all artificial baits, herring. anchovy, scrimp, seem to be the best, with tuna pushing this list.
 Put Power Bait and /or scent into a squid body.

 When using scent, try not to get it on the mainline at the location of the downrigger release, this makes for more premature tripped releases.
 One other approach is when using a snubber, punch a couple small holes in the rear, then inject the hollow tubing with scent, this then acts as a reservoir which slowly releases the scent over a longer period of time.